talent-plan/tinykv/README.md

 ## Deploy a cluster

-Rather than a course, you can try TinyKV by deploying a real cluster, and interact with it through TinySQL.
+After you finished the whole implementation, it's runnable now.
+You can try TinyKV by deploying a real cluster, and interact with it through TinySQL.

 ### Build